USS PAMPANITO (SS-383)

 water layers, or thermoclines, under which she could slip to deflect enemy

 sonar pings and make the boat hard to detect.

 Short descriptions of the technology and the equipment aboard Pampanito

 are contained in the following sections.
 In depth training manuals on most

-of the boat's systems may be found in the Fleet Submarine Online, many other manuals are available on the HNSA web site.
+of the boat's systems may be found in the Fleet Submarine Online, many other technical manuals are available.